cloudsen12/cloudsen12.github.io/_data/content/single/home.md

     title: About us
     description:
     text: >-
       The CloudSEN12 project started in Peru with the guidance of [**Z_GIS**](https://www.plus.ac.at/geoinformatik/?lang=en) and the [**ISP**](https://isp.uv.es/).
-This initiative addresses the challenge of processing cloud-contaminated imagery, focusing in Tropical regions, where existing cloud detection algorithms frequently underperform.
-We quickly identified that this shortcoming was due to the absence of a high-quality dataset.
-To address this issue, we decided to create a globally diverse dataset with a strong focus on quality, in order to improve  cloud detection capabilities.
+This initiative addresses the challenge of processing cloud-contaminated imagery, focusing on tropical regions where existing cloud detection algorithms frequently underperform.
+We quickly identified that this shortcoming was due to the absence of high-quality labels on this region.
+To address this issue, we decided to create a globally diverse dataset with a strong focus on quality to improve SOTA cloud detection capabilities.
 After the dataset’s release in December 2022 and receiving valuable feedback, the team was motivated to improve further.
 This led to **CloudSEN12+**, where, with the acquired knowledge, we refined the dataset ensuring maximum trustworthiness.

       **Mission:**